 Scoring Criteria Points Maximum Points as a Percent of Total Points

-1. Areas-ofNeighborhood Opportunity Index Discount to Market RentHousing Needs Index 10 17%
+1. Neighborhood Opportunity Index Housing Needs Index 10 17%

 2. Annual Ohio LIHTC per LIHTC Unit 20 33%

 3. Number of LIHTC units 20 33%

 4A.
 Number of LIHTC Bedrooms (General Occupancy) 10 17%

 4B.
 Senior Amenities (Seniors)

 Total Points 60 100%

-1. Areas of OpportunityNeighborhood Opportunity Index or Discount to Market RentHousing Needs Index
+1. Neighborhood Opportunity Index Housing Needs Index

-The Neighborhood Opportunity Index and Housing Needs Index Areas of Opportunity and Discount to Market Rent are both worth 10 points, however the project score will be the higher of the two categories.
-Thus, if a project receives six points for Neighborhood Opportunity Index Areas of Opportunity and a score of 10 in Housing Needs IndexDiscount to Market, the project will receive 10 points for the category.
+The Neighborhood Opportunity Index and Housing Needs Index are both worth 10 points, however the project score will be the higher of the two categories.
+Thus, if a project receives six points for Neighborhood Opportunity Index and a score of 10 in Housing Needs Index, the project will receive 10 points for the category.

-Neighborhood Opportunity Index Areas of Opportunity
+Neighborhood Opportunity Index